University of Law: Campuses

-ULaw has campuses in the UK located in Birmingham, Bristol, Guildford, Leeds, London (Bloomsbury and Moorgate), Manchester, Nottingham and Sheffield.
+The University of Law has campuses in the UK located in Birmingham, Bristol, Leeds, London (Bloomsbury and Moorgate), Manchester, Nottingham and Sheffield.
 It also delivers the Graduate Diploma in Law and Legal Practice Course programmes at four other UK universities: University of Exeter (since 2015), University of Reading (since 2017), University of Liverpool (since 2018), and University of East Anglia (since 2019).

 The university opened an international branch in Hong Kong in 2019, which operates out of a serviced office.
 The Christleton (Chester) campus was sold in 2019 and closed in 2021.

+On 30 June 2024, the Guildford campus was closed after being acquired by Elysian Residences.

 Academic profile

-As of 2018, courses and degrees offered by the university include Bachelor of Laws (LL.B), Bar Professional Training Course, Graduate Diploma in Law, Legal Practice Course, Master of Laws (LL.M) in Legal Practice, Master of Science (MSc) in Law, Governance, Risk and Compliance, and the Professional Skills Course (for trainee solicitors on day-release).
+As of 2018, courses and degrees offered by the university include Bachelor of Laws (LLB), Bar Professional Training Course, Graduate Diploma in Law, Legal Practice Course, Master of Laws (LLM) in Legal Practice, Master of Science (MSc) in Law, Governance, Risk and Compliance, and the Professional Skills Course (for trainee solicitors on day-release).

-The Open University's courses in Law (including the LL.B by distance learning) were offered in association with The University of Law.
-However, the Open University announced in a 2013 press release that this partnership was being phased out and would end completely in 2018.
+The Open University's courses in Law (including the LLB by distance learning) were offered in association with The University of Law.
+However, The Open University announced in a 2013 press release that this partnership was being phased out and would end completely in 2018.

 In 2015, ULaw established a one-year foundation programme for international students wishing to progress to undergraduate legal study in the UK.

 The University of Law does not feature in the Academic Ranking of World Universities (also known as the Shanghai Ranking) or Times Higher Education university rankings (including QS World University Rankings), as the rankings exclude small and/or specialist institutions.

 In the 2014 National Student Survey, the university was jointly classified with University of Exeter, University of East Anglia and University of Buckingham as the UK's second most successful university in terms of student ratings, with a learner satisfaction level of 92%.
 In the 2016 National Student Survey the university was ranked joint first (with the University of Buckingham) for satisfaction within the student body, achieving an overall satisfaction rate of 97%.
 The Advertising Standards Authority has noted, however, that this compared the ranking for all subjects, and that when limited to law, ULaw ranked sixth for student satisfaction.
 In 2019, the university received a Silver rating in the UK government's Teaching Excellence Framework.